-An Exmark mower will not start because of a fuel or air restriction caused by a dirty carburetor, clogged fuel line, bad fuel pump, or plugged filters.
-A bad battery, charging system problem and faulty safety switch can also prevent your Exmark from starting.
+An Exmark mower won’t start because of fuel and air restrictions caused by a dirty carburetor, clogged fuel line, bad fuel pump, or plugged filters.
+A bad battery, charging system problem, and faulty safety switch can also prevent your mower from starting.

 Reasons Your Exmark Mower Has a Starting Problem

-A guaranteed reason you Exmark won’t start is when you don’t have fuel in the tank to allow the mower to run.
-I list this well known cause to a mower not starting because it’s an easy item to overlook in the heat of the moment.
-Customers usually get mad when I ask this question while troubleshooting their starting problem because having fuel is so obvious.
-On several occasions, I have found this to be the issue that was overlooked by the Exmark owner.
+A guaranteed reason your Exmark won’t start is when you don’t have fuel in the tank to allow the mower to run.
+I list this well-known cause of a mower not starting because it’s an easy item to overlook in the heat of the moment.

 Repair: Add fresh fuel to an empty fuel tank